Are You a Starter or a Finisher?

 - DISLIKES rhinestoning… Though rhinestoning has a beginning, middle and end so a Starter may find the early stages of stoning fun, but will likely lose interest about half way through and wish the dress was finished already.

 - DESPISES the design process.
-Finds it extremely difficult to merge the inspiration dresses into viable sketches.
+Finds it extremely difficult to convert the inspiration dresses into viable sketches.

 - LOVES most sewing tasks because a lot of items can be checked off the to-do list!